ZhefeiGong/ZhefeiGong/README.md

 </h1>

 ## About me
-- 🧑‍🎓 I'm Zhefei Gong,an undergrad at Tongji University
+- 🧑‍🎓 I'm Zhefei Gong, an undergrad at Tongji University
 - 💻 Majoring in CS
 ## Research interests
 - 🌌 Reinforcement Learning